manymoments/manymoments.github.io/_posts/2020-04-02-bilinear-accumulators-for-cryptocurrency.md

 In this post, we'll talk about the ins and outs of **bilinear accumulators**[^Nguyen05].
 (We hope to address **RSA accumulators**[^Bd93] in a future post.)
+Bilinear accumulators can be regarded as a particular type of Kate-Zaverucha-Goldberg (KZG) polynomial commitments[^KZG10a].

 {: .box-note}
 **Note:** We use the term **commitment** here lightly.